vshaxe/vshaxe/README.md

 2. Init and update the `server` and `vscode-extern` submodules.
 3. Do `npm install` (to install `vscode-languageclient` module required to connect to the language server).
 4. Do `haxe build.hxml` (that will build both client and server)
-5. Use `haxe.displayArguments` configuration variable to provide haxe command-line arguments used for completion, such as `-cp`, `-lib`, etc.
+5. Use `haxe.displayConfigurations` setting to provide haxe command-line arguments used for completion, such as `-cp`, `-lib`, etc.
 As with normal haxe command-line arguments, you can specify an `.hxml` file, just beware that it should only contain arguments suitable for completion, so no `--each`/`--next`/`-cmd`/etc.
-6. Language server runs haxe completion server on port `6000`.
-If you want to debug it, you can kill haxe process while language server is running, and then run `haxe -v --wait 6000` from the console.
-Language server should connect to it.

 ## Commands